 Joe will be joining the QCMS teaching staff on Thursdays , offering ukulele classes.

 Stephen Daniel Ruiz began playing piano and singing at age four when his mother enrolled him into a children’s music class.
 Growing up, he trained classically on piano and was raised listening to composers such as Bach, Tchaikovsky, and Copland.
 He and Molly attended Stuart Hall together where she fondly remembers lunch breaks spent around the Steinway in the auditorium playing and singing show tunes and ballads.
 As Stephen began to experiment with writing his own songs, his creativity was heavily influenced by musicians such as Billy Joel, The Beatles, and Elton John.
 Stephen is most proficient in the styles of blues, classical, and rock, though his experience and abilities in playing and songwriting extend into jazz and hip-hop as well.
-A Virginia native, Stephen is the proud father of four children, a writer, an artist, and performs with the new Staunton band, The Crowles.
+A Virginia native, Stephen is the proud father of four children, a writer, an artist, performer.

-Stephen will be teaching piano at QCMS and offering both traditional instruction as well as compositional, improvisational and music lessons by ear.
+Stephen teaches piano at QCMS and offers both traditional instruction as well as compositional, improvisational and music lessons by ear.

 Music has been a center piece in Ben's life since his early teenage years.
 His first love was country & folk styled songwriting and singing but his musical tastes span the genres.
 Ben is self-taught and has been taking private lessons for 6 years.